 No Products in the Cart

-The AQI has been developed by the Central Pollution Control Board in consultation with IIT-Kanpur and an expert group comprising medical, air-quality professionals and other stakeholders.To understand what is air quality index India, we need to know about particulate matter.
+The AQI in India has been developed by the Central Pollution Control Board in consultation with IIT-Kanpur and an expert group comprising medical, air-quality professionals and other stakeholders.To understand what is air quality index India, we need to know about particulate matter.
 They are Also known as particle pollution or PM, is a complex mixture of extremely small particles and liquid droplets.
 Particle pollution is made up of a number of components, including acids (such as nitrates and sulfates), organic chemicals, metals, and soil or dust particles.

 The big particles are between 2.5 and 10 micrometers (from about 25 to 100 times thinner than a human hair).
 These particles are called PM10 (we say "P M ten", which stands for Particulate Matter up to 10 micrometers in size).
 These particles cause less severe health effects.
 SMALL.
 The small particles are smaller than 2.5 micrometers (100 times thinner than a human hair).
 These particles are called PM2.5 (we say "P M two point five", as in Particulate Matter up to 2.5 micrometers in size).
 Here is a little guide about these particles and how they influence the air quality index of India.

 This leads to a reduced level of surface level PM2.5 concentration in our breathing zone.
 The problem gets aggravated during winter that worsens the air quality index in India.
 Adverse conditions during winter help trapping of pollution leading to elevated level of surface PM concentration.
 Compared with peninsular India and coastal regions, the situation is far worse in the Gangetic Basin, especially during winter months.